Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Nicaragua has a history of political instability, and its governance system is thus prone to risks.
 According to Transparency International, its corruption perception index for 2013 was 29/100, which is very low (ranked 130 out of 176 countries).
-Nicaragua is thus perceived to be a highly corrupted country where the rule of law is not effectively enforced.
+Nicaragua is thus perceived as a highly corrupted country where the rule of law is not effectively enforced.
 Additionally, Nicaragua has no diplomatic relations with China, which is a potentially large risk to Chinese investors.
 The Chinese government has repeatedly and officially warned Chinese companies not to get involved in this risky project in any way.
-At the same time, Panama has cut ties with Taiwan in June 2017 and is forging stronger relations with China.
+At the same time, Panama cut ties with Taiwan in June 2017 and is forging stronger relations with China.
 Panama’s policy reversal with respect to Taiwan may be linked to China’s massive investment in the area around the Panama Canal.
-The stronger economic and diplomatic exchanges between China and Panama undermine the plans for the realization of the Nicaragua Canal.
+The stronger economic and diplomatic exchanges between China and Panama undermine plans for the realization of the Nicaragua Canal.

-Major transoceanic canal projects, such as the cases of Panama and Suez, have required the setting of an independent governance structure managing the infrastructures and the operations.
+Major transoceanic canal projects, such as the cases of Panama and Suez, have required setting an independent governance structure managing the infrastructures and operations.
 They are self-financed and highly independent of political interventions.
 It is uncertain if such a governance structure can be established in Nicaragua, increasing risks to investors and potential users.

 d.
 Market potential and competition

-The Nicaragua Canal project is designed to accommodate the long term expectations of substantial growth in global maritime trade, particularly in Latin America.
+The Nicaragua Canal project is designed to accommodate the long-term expectations of substantial growth in global maritime trade, particularly in Latin America.
 Recent years have underlined that global trade is experiencing lower growth rates, particularly concerning its main drivers; North America, Europe, Japan, and China.
 It remains uncertain to what extent this shift will be compensated by a growth in trade concerning Latin American countries, including their relations with new trade partners such as China and India.

 There are already strong competitors for the Nicaragua Canal project, which cannot take the “first mover” advantage.
 The high construction costs would put pressure on the Nicaragua Canal to impose high tolls for capital recovery.
-The expansion of the Panama Canal in 2016 brought additional capacity, but comparatively to Nicaragua, it faces fewer pressures to impose high tolls (less capital investment).
+The expansion of the Panama Canal in 2016 brought additional capacity, but compared to Nicaragua, it faces fewer pressures to impose high tolls (less capital investment).
 If necessary, Panama would also respond with a second expansion phase, placing additional competitive pressures.
 Compared with Panama, Nicaragua offers limited-time advantages concerning maritime deviation, one day depending on the route.
 Furthermore, the North American and Mexican landbridges also offer niche alternatives, in addition to the several dry canal projects pursued by several Central American countries.